tomlazelle/CommandQuery.Framing/README.md

 ### Creating a Command Handler
 * A Handler is used for gettting, inserting, updating, or deleting data from your database.
-* The DomainEventPublisher is used to publish messages accross your domain.
+* The DomainEventPublisher is used to publish messages across your domain.
 * Ideally commands should be encapsulated and should not call other commands.
 * If you need to query for data then it should be part of the command encapsulating the functionality.
 ```cs